 When CDs were finally replaced by DVDs, many of us thought that we have reached the peak of digital storage mediums.
 After all, who on Earth would need more than 4 GB of space to store their precious stuff?
 Then came the Blu-Ray discs.
 After that, 1 TB hard drives became the norm.
 Nowadays we need 5 GB of space just to get our smartphones running.

 We have come a long way since the days of floppy disks and stuffing our shelves with CDs.
 Today, a single individual can casually handle more personal data than a company did 15, 20 years ago.
 Some people prefer to invest in larger hard drives, while others prefer the simplicity of cloud storage.
 And nobody can blame them – it is much simpler to drag and drop your family photos and old school projects into an external storage platform than spending an entire day exporting data on a separate, physical platform.

 Currently, two of the best cloud storage services available on the market are Dropbox and OneDrive.
-According to this article written by the talented staff at Cloud Storage Advice, Dropbox takes the day when it comes to security and average upload/download speed, but it can’t compete against OneDrive when it comes to pricing.
+According to the article written by the talented staff at Cloud Storage Advice, Dropbox takes the day when it comes to security and average upload/download speed, but it can’t compete against OneDrive when it comes to pricing.
 However, while the majority of people use some sort of cloud storage platform, not many have taken a step back and wondered what is the process behind it.
 If you are curious about how cloud storage works, read through our brief explanation below.

 The Basics of Cloud Storage